ezmid/vintage-php-fpm/README.md

-# Vintage Docker PHP
+# Vintage PHP-FPM

-This is a simple PHP-FPM 7 service on top of Alpine Linux.
+This is a simple PHP-FPM service on top of Alpine Linux.

 ## Installation